networknt/light-doc/content/tool/consul/cluster-install.md

 ### Creating the Bootstrap Configuration

 We want to implement some encryption to the whisper protocol that consul uses.
-It has this functionality built in using a shared secret system.
+It has this functionality built-in using a shared secret system.

 ```
 consul keygen